schanlar/mesa_star_class/README.md

 > mesa_star_plotters.py

-**Step 2** : Modify the output path for the plots as shown in the example script
+**Step 2** : Modify the output path for the plots as shown in the example: script
 > example.py